MashiBan/MashiBan/README.md

 - 🖥️ [Bann](https://bann-ltyr.vercel.app) - Course selling platform with MERN stack and Recoil for state management.

 - 🌐 [Emoticare](https://emoticare.vercel.app) - Built in another Hackathon, didn't had much time, I don't know where the backend came from.
 I did built the frontend, ofcourse CHATGPT was used .😑
+- ❤️[KindMind](https://kind-mind-lac.vercel.app) - I like the landing page 🤷‍♀️.